Find Affordable College Courses

 Read full report on Journalism at University of Miami

-University of Arkansas at Little Rock did quite well in this year’s ranking of the most popular places for journalism students to get a master’s degree.
-It came in at #9 on the list.
-Located in the midsize city of Little Rock, UA Little Rock is a public college with a medium-sized student population.
+University of Arkansas at Little Rock landed the #9 spot in the 2023 rankings for the most popular master’s degree journalism programs.
+Located in the midsize city of Little Rock, UA Little Rock is a public college with a moderately-sized student population.

 Read full report on Journalism at University of Arkansas at Little Rock